Edrusb/cap_puzzle/README.md

 You can add as many piece as necessary to describe the puzzle

-The choice of the letter to represent the piece is arbitrary but two different pieces should not have the same letter if you want to be able to read the solutions properly.
+The choice of the **letter** to represent the piece is arbitrary but two different pieces should not have the same letter if you want to be able to read the solutions properly.

-Once the configuration is set, you can run the program giving its path as first argument, followed by the number of thread to run in concurrency to solve the problem.
+Once the configuration is set, you can run the program giving the configuration file's path as first argument, followed by the number of thread to run in concurrency to solve the problem.